 This is not the first book on Haile Selassie.
 There are good political profiles such as Zewde Reta’s, Tafari Makonen Rezmu Yeseiltan Zemen ( 2005) and Yekedamwi Haile Selassie Mengist (2012), Angelo Del Boca’s, The Negus: The Life and Death of The Last King of Kings (2012), Ahadu Sabure’s Yekedamawi Haile Selassie Fitsamena Yederg Anesas, Harold Marcus’s Haile Selassie I: The Formative Years (1987), Christopher Clapham’s Haile Selassie’s Government (1969), and Denis Gérard’s Ras Tafari Haïle Sélassié (2006), but this one stands out as the author “exploited a unique advantage: the history of his own family was, for three generations, interwoven with the history of the emperor,” as Thomas Pakenham wrote in the foreword of this book.

 Stories and anecdotes related to the author’s father, Prince Asserate Kassa, the son of the venerable Ras Kassa Hailu, a leading politician of the empire, and his relationship with the emperor are ample.
 There are arguments corrective to the idea that Asserate Kassa was a conservative or even reactionary aristocrat.
 Rather, his commitment and recommendations for sweeping reforms, following the 1960 failed coup, showed him as a great reformer and open-minded, at times putting him at odds with the emperor.
-Asserate, who rose to the rank of Presidente of the Senate in 1961, was sent to Eritrea on a new assignment as governer in 1964.
-His assignment was cut short in Eritrea when the Imperial government declared the controversial marital law seven years later and replaced Asserate by a high-ranking military officer, a move that he opposed fiercely.
+Asserate, who rose to the rank of President of the Senate in 1961, was sent to Eritrea on a new assignment as governor in 1964.
+His assignment was cut short in Eritrea when the Imperial government declared the controversial marital law seven years later and replaced Asserate with a high-ranking military officer, a move that he opposed fiercely.
 Asserate came to be appointed as president of the Crown-Council, an important position around the throne that he held until he was arrested and summarily executed, along with many other aristocrats and Imperial officials, in November 1974 when the revolution broke out.
 (Asfa-Wossen’s brothers and sisters, Rebecca, Teruworq, and Mulugeta, Wendossen, and Kassa Asrate were arrested by the Derg.)

 Early Career

 Haile Selassie’s early life is illuminated in much greater detail than before.
 The author begins his story in the final years of Emperor Menelik II when he appointed Ras Makonnen as a governor.
-Makonnen’s son Tafari, the future emperor, spent his boyhood in Harar and started education there.
+Makonnen’s son Tafari, the future emperor, spent his boyhood in Harar and started his education there.
 While In 1909 Menelik designated his only grandson, Lij Iyasu, as his heir to the throne of the Empire, Tafari was appointed to his father’s governorship of Harar a year later.
 But Iyasu, a handsome, dissolute and athletic young man, was only sixteen years old when the emperor died in 1913, and he showed himself an unstable successor, contrary to the posed and moderate Menelik.
 Menelik’s daughter, the childless Zewditu, was crowned empress and Tafari was elevated to the rank of ras, and regent and heir to the throne under Zewditu.
 “In the meantime, the pact between Tafari Makonnen and Lij Iyasu was destined to be strengthened through familial ties.
 In 1911, Tafari married Princess Menen Asfaw, a granddaughter of King Mikael of Wollo and a niece of Lij Iyasu.
 Iyasu had personally engineered this liaison.
 To enable Menen to marry Tafari Makonnen, he arranged for her divorce from her then-husband, Ras Leul Seged.
-Yet despite the fact that this was an arranged marriage, the 22-year-old Menen was by common assent one of the most beautiful women at the Addis Abba court, and the couple was evidently devoted to one another,” writes Asfa-Wossen.
+Yet despite the fact that this was an arranged marriage, the 22-year-old Menen was by common assent one of the most beautiful women at the Addis Ababa court, and the couple was evidently devoted to one another,” writes Asfa-Wossen.

 Yet this arrangement could not prevent the impending confrontation between the two cousins.
 Most accounts hitherto have claimed that Iyasu’s dissolute lifestyle, volatility and violent temper had distracted him from the heavy imperial charge and put him at odds with the aristocracy.
 But Asfa-Wossen disagrees and instead says Iyasu’s ousting was due to “his grand vision that lay at the heart of his political agenda: namely reconciliation between the Chrisitan and Muslim sectors of Ethiopia’s population. » Ethiopian Muslims, Lij Eyasu, announced had been abandoned and persecuted, and he then continued to make a call for Muslims and Christians alike to “be united through a nationalist sentiment.”
-The author then provided an explanation of how that fact had been used by Iyasu’s opponents, including Tafari, to launch an attack against him, alleging that he had converted to Islam and was intending to transform Ethiopia into a Muslim state.
+The author then provided an explanation of how that fact had been used by Iyasu’s opponents, including Tafari, to launch an attack against him, alleging that he had converted to Islam and intended to transform Ethiopia into a Muslim state.

 The account contains another interesting claim which says that the Allies led by Britain and France who viewed the new direction Ethiopian politics were taking under Iyasu with great suspicion used every means, as he puts it, at their disposal to fan the flames of the rumour that Lij Iyasu had converted to Islam, even going so far as to circulate faked photographs showing the Ethiopian ruler clad just in a loincloth in the manner of a Muslim nomad.
 “These images, which were passed around from hand to hand in rural regions, achieved their desired effect.”